sreshtech/FinEduPro/README.md

 ## Features

+FinEduPro is a comprehensive online platform offering interactive modules on budgeting, saving, investing, debt management, and retirement planning.
+It enhances engagement through gamification and provides personalized learning experiences using data analytics.
+Designed for inclusivity, FinEduPro ensures accessibility for all users via web and mobile apps, utilizing responsive web development technologies like HTML, CSS, JavaScript, and frameworks like React Native or Flutter.

 - **Chat & Learn:**  Elevate your financial knowledge with our intelligent chatbot.
 Utilizing Azure's Conversational AI service, users engage in dynamic Q&A sessions, build a personalized knowledge base, and save discussions for future reference.